JessLovell/xisbi/Readmes/groupAgreement.md

 - Take time to consider and disconnect from the tension and take a walk or something.
 - Always assume others have good intentions.

+## Git process
+- Nobody merges their own PR.
+The other pair needs to review and merge PR.
+- Have a development branch the everyone pulls from, then merge to development branch.
+When features are completed merge to master.
+- Master should have benchmarks:
+  - Test of life on heroku, home page, users complete, MVP, features as completed.

 ## Work plan
 - We’re planning to use Github Issues to assign tasks.
 - Each morning we will decide who gets to work on each task (on volunteer basis).